 HOW IS MY ROOF SLOPED?

-roof 5f0cd3c3f0c8dThe key to solar power is optimizing it so that it receives as much sunlight as possible.
+The key to solar power is optimizing it so that it receives as much sunlight as possible.
 One big factor in this is the slope of your roof.
-Before you jump to any conclusions, you should know that you’ll have to consult with a solar professional to diagnose the viability of your roof.
+Before you jump to any conclusions, you should know that you’ll have to consult with a solar professional to diagnose how viable your home’s roof is for solar.
 This is a complicated science and solar panel installation teams like ours have spent years studying and implementing the nuances of solar panel layouts and roofing.

 The slope of your roof matters because it affects the direction in which your solar panels are oriented.
 The more directly they’re facing the primary path of the sun, the more use you’ll get out of them.
 And since the sun moves around throughout the day, and changes position in the sky throughout the year, you want your solar panels angled in such a position to where they capture as much sunlight as possible regardless of the angle of the sun.